AdminTurnedDevOps/PearsonCourses/Kubernetes-Security/Section8/lab/labinstructions.md

 9. Exec into the `vault-0` Pod
 `kubectl exec -it vault-0 -- /bin/sh`

+10. Unseal
+`kubectl exec --stdin=true --tty=true vault-0 -n vault -- vault operator init``

-10. Within the Pod, run the following command to log into Vault via the CLI.
+11. Within the Pod, run the following command to log into Vault via the CLI.
 `vault login`

 ## Enabling Kubernetes Authentication In Vault.